-- Press Ctrl+Att+Del on your built-in keyboard. - If the above action does not work, turn off the computer with the power button.
+- Press Ctrl+Ait+Del on the keyboard. - If the above action does not work, turn off the computer with the power button.
 Wait for at least five seconds and turn it on again.

 CAUTION: Resetting will cause any unsaved data to be lost.